There is not much to write about these chocolate cookies besides…. YUMMM.

-These typical chocolate cookies are somehow the perfect combination between soft and gooey and crunchy.
-The chocolate flavor, while prominent, is so mouthwatering, and its almost impossible not to go for seconds.
+These chocolate cookies are the perfect combination of soft, gooey, and crunchy.
+The chocolate flavor is prominent and so mouthwatering, and it’s almost impossible not to go for seconds.
 I threw in a few white-chocolate chips and used dark-chocolate chips instead of semi-sweet.
-Although small, this change somehow allowed the a unique taste.
-As a plus, my entire house smelled of chocolate for days 🙂 .
+Although small, this change offered unique taste and twist.
+As a plus, my entire apartment smelled of chocolate for days 🙂 .
 ENJOY!

 2 cups all-purpose flour

 3/4 teaspoon baking soda

 2 cups semisweet chocolate chips (or chocolate chips of your choice: white, dark, butterscotch will all work)